awslabs/unicornflix/documentation/UserView.md

     ```

-1. Now that you have the app fully functional, try uploading another asset to the system through the admin panel and see the video appear in the site.
-If all goes well, you'll have a functional video-on-demand application.
+1. Now that you have the app fully functional, try opening a different web browser or a private/incognito tab and logging into the admin user.
+With both browser windows up side-by-side upload a new  asset to the system through the admin panel and see the video appear in the user view of the site automatically via the subscription.
+You now have a functional video-on-demand application.

 ## Choose Your Own Adventure